ziul-bio/bash_Unix_Conda/3-bash_Unix_commands.md

 ```bash
 ls -l file.txt
 ```

-output: I separate them to a better visualization:
+output: I separated them to a better visualization:

     - rwx rw- r-- 1 luiz luiz 6kb Jan 12 14:38 file.txt
     d rwx rwx rw- 1 luiz luiz 6k Jan 12 14:38 data

-where the first fild "-"" means the file is not a directory, like in the seconda exemple, represented by "d".
+where the first fild "-" means the file is not a directory, like in the seconda exemple, represented by "d".

 The seconda fild "rwx", represent the permissions for the user;
 The third fild "rw-", represents the permissions for others;
-And the forth fild "r--", represents the permissions to all
+And the forth fild "r--", represents the permissions to all.

 ### Setting a permissions
 ```bash